kinneers/Word-Guess-Game/README.md

 ![Photo of the Word Guess Game App](assets/images/hangman.png)

 ## Technologies Used:
-JavaScript, jQuery, Bootstrap, Moment.js, Firebase
+Vanilla JavaScript, HTML5, CSS3, Google Fonts

 ## Link to Live Site:
 - [Play the Game!](https://kinneers.github.io/word-guess-game) - Head to the live site for some fun!